Software Alternatives, Accelerators & Startups

 • Is it possible to host a Golang Application Free Indefinitely?

 Google seems to have a free tiny VM offering.
 AWS and Azure have one for a year.
 Of course, whether Google's will still be free in a year is whoknows.
-Source: over 1 year ago
+Source: about 2 years ago

 • typical programmer life